KarinaIbr/KarinaIbr/README.md

 Hi, I’m Karina — a QA Engineer specializing in Automation, with a solid foundation in Manual testing.
 I approach testing with structure, curiosity, and sharp attention to edge cases.
-Calm, precise, and deeply technical — I help teams build quality with confidence.
+Analytical, structured, and technically fluent — I help teams build quality with confidence.

 ### Contacts